 ITAM/ SAM Mission Statement:

 This can be quite tricky to encapsulate, as you are looking to come up with a single sentence or phrase that conveys the spirit of your policy template – and IT is not a topic that induces emotion in many people!
 Companies in the late 90’s and early noughties jumped on the band-wagon of “To be the world’s best [insert sector here] company.”
-This sentiment has to be filtered through IT, and then applied to ITAM/ SAM and make would-be readers enthusiastic about what they are going to read.
+Attempting to convey that in a SAM context is what we should be aiming for.

 ITAM/ SAM Vision: